-- Payment of grants will generally be by a single payment on completion of the project, with the Council requiring copies of receipted invoices and evidence of project delivery before the payment is released. - To help with cash-flow the grant may be paid in two or three stages, again subject to the Council being provided with copies of receipted invoices and evidence of project delivery, before each stage payment is released. - Where VAT is non-recoverable it is an eligible cost.
+- Payment of grants will generally be by a single payment on completion of the project, with the Council requiring copies of receipts, evidence of project delivery and of expenditure of match funding before the payment is released. - To help with cash-flow the grant may be paid in two or three stages, again subject to the Council being provided with copies of receipts, evidence of project delivery and expenditure of match funding, before each stage payment is released. - Where VAT is non-recoverable it is an eligible cost.
 Where VAT is recoverable it not an eligible cost.